pwncollege/pwnkernel/README.md

 $ ./launch.sh
 ```

-All modules will be loaded at kernel startup, and the host's home directory will be mounted as /home/ctf in the guest.
+All modules will be in `/`, ready to be `insmod`ed, and the host's home directory will be mounted as `/home/ctf` in the guest.